DioxusLabs/docsite/docs-src/en/CLI/configure.md

 ### Web.Proxy

-Configeration related to any proxies your application requires durring development.
+Configeration related to any proxies your application requires during development.
 Proxies will forward requests to a new service

 ```
 [web.proxy]